Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Discussion

-\textbf{Impact of temporal dimension. } Examining both classification and segmentation experiments, we note a surprising drop in performance when we use a time-series input.
-While the theoretical advantages of using time-series data to capture volcanic unrest and account for atmospheric delays are well established \citep{https://doi.org/10.1029/2001RG000107}, it is important to note that performance comparisons between single-timestep and time-series inputs are not entirely equivalent in our framework.
-Although both approaches aim to detect the same underlying geophysical phenomena, they operate on different data subsets due to the stricter requirements for constructing valid time-series (See Tab. \ref{tab:temporal_split}).
-More importantly, the task formulation shifts: single-timestep models predict deformation masks for individual images, while time-series models segment the union of deformation patterns across multiple observations, effectively capturing the total extent of the affected area.
-As such, while performance trends are informative, variability in absolute metrics between the two setups should be interpreted with these structural differences in mind.
+While the theoretical advantages of using time-series data to capture volcanic activity and account for atmospheric delays are well established \citep{https://doi.org/10.1029/2001RG000107}, direct performance comparison between single-timestep and time-series inputs is not straightforward in our setting.
+Although both approaches aim to detect the same underlying geophysical phenomena, they operate on different data subsets due to the stricter requirements for constructing valid time-series (see \cref{para:constructing_time-series}), which reduces the overall dataset size and alters the ratio of positive to negative samples (see \cref{tab:temporal_split}).
+More importantly, the task formulation shifts: single-timestep models operate on individual images, predicting class labels for classification or deformation masks for segmentation.
+In contrast, time-series models process multiple acquisitions jointly, indicating, for classification, the presence of at least one positive observation, and for segmentation, the union of deformation patterns capturing the total extent of the affected area.
+As such, while performance trends are informative, comparison in absolute metrics between the two setups should be interpreted with these structural differences in mind.
+Through our experiments we observe comparable performance in the classification task and superior performance in the segmentation task when using time-series with a recurrent model architecture such as ConvLSTM \citep{shi2015convolutional}.
+This is expected given that the model benefits from richer temporal context on the extent of deformation, and the temporal aggregation of target labels mitigates the effect of atmospheric noise.
+On the other hand, we observe a notable decline in performance in both tasks when relying on channel stacking, highlighting that the effective exploitation of temporal context requires architectures specifically designed for sequential modeling.

-\textbf{Impact of atmospheric variables. } The impact of atmospheric information varies across tasks.
-In classification, some models exhibit modest performance gains with the inclusion of atmospheric context, with EfficientNetV2 and ViT demonstrating a consistent improvement both in the single-timestep and the time-series settings.
-In contrast, atmospheric information does not lead to improved performance in segmentation models.
-This discrepancy likely reflects the different demands of the two tasks.
-While atmospheric variables offer valuable insights into the atmospheric conditions, they are available at a substantially coarser spatial resolution than the InSAR data itself.
-This resolution mismatch may constrain their effectiveness, particularly in segmentation tasks where fine-grained spatial detail is critical for distinguishing true deformation from confounding patterns.
-Moreover, InSAR data offer significantly stronger information for the detailed delineation of ground deformation, which may lead it to dominate the learning process diminishing the influence of atmospheric input.